Republic Day: 5 October in Portugal

 5 October in Portugal is known as Implantação da República.
 It celebrates the proclamation of the Portuguese First Republic in 1910.

 10 October in Republic of China

-10 October in Taiwan is a national holiday commemorating the establishment of the Republic of China in 1911, the symbolic start of the Chinese revolution with the Wuchang uprising.
+10 October in Taiwan is a national holiday commemorating the establishment of the Republic of China in 1911, the symbolic start of the 1911 Revolution with the Wuchang Uprising.
 It is also known as the Double Ten Day.

-24 October in Rhodesia (1970–1979)

-Although the government of Ian Smith declared Rhodesia (now Zimbabwe) a republic on 2 March 1970, it was officially commemorated on 24 October.
-Following independence in 1980, the holiday was abolished.

 25 October in Kazakhstan

 In the waning days of Soviet rule, individual republics of the Soviet Union sought greater autonomy.
 The Soviet Union agreed in early 1990 to give up its monopoly of political power.
 Following the lead of Lithuanian SSR, Russian SFSR and others, Kazakh SSR declared its sovereignty on 25 October 1990, and Kazakhstan subsequently became independent on 16 December 1991 as the Soviet Union collapsed.
 25 October, the anniversary of the adoption of the "Declaration on State Sovereignty of Kazakh SSR" by the Kazakh legislature in 1990, is now commemorated as Republic Day (Республика күні), a public holiday in Kazakhstan.